 Erika is versed in a range of psychotherapeutic approaches to anxiety and depression including cognitive behavioural therapy, interpersonal psychotherapy, and mindfulness-based therapies, among others.
 She and Dr. Van Lieshout have developed an effective group CBT intervention for perinatal depression that is used in clinical settings around the world and that improves outcomes for mothers and mother-infant dyads.
 She lives in Halton and is mother to two young sons.

 Christelle Tshilenge, BSW, RSW

 Christelle is passionate about maternal mental health, she has provided psychotherapy to women with depression and anxiety during pregnancy and the postpartum period in both individual and group settings for more than five years.
 She has ten years of extensive clinical experience in both hospital inpatient and outpatient settings, which has enabled her to become an expert at a range of psychotherapies for depression and anxiety.
-Christelle lives in the region and has one young son.
+Christelle lives in the region and has two young children.

 Janna Todd, RN